-Sofia Coppola is the promotional circuit with “The Beguiled” (June 23, Focus Features).
+Sofia Coppola is on the promotional circuit with “The Beguiled” (June 23, Focus Features).
 So is her 81-year-old mother, Eleanor, who wrote and directed her first narrative feature, the romantic road movie “Paris Can Wait;” Sony Pictures Classics is releasing it around the country to strong reviews and box office.
 Mother and daughter will meet, with their films, at this week’s Munich International Film Festival, where they’ll be joined by the man who began the family film dynasty, Francis Ford Coppola.

 Sofia and her older brother, director and screenwriter Roman Coppola, also own San Francisco production company American Zoetrope, which their father launched in 1979; Roman runs it day to day.
 “They seek each other’s help when it’s needed,” said long-time family producer and casting guru Fred Roos.